 How long do we work together?

-Most millennial couples who sign up for Beers and Budgeting typically gain clarity and money management skills within three months, but we can work together for as long as you like!
-Cancel at any time.
+Most millennial couples who sign up for Budget Bootcamp typically gain clarity and money management skills within three months, but we can work together for as long as you like!

 How much does it cost?

 $47 per month

 The cost of Budget Bootcamp for Two shouldn’t be another issue to argue about.
 That’s why the price reflects an affordable, automated monthly payment that you can cancel at any time.

 Whether you’re newlyweds, serial monogamous or have been married for a few years already, it is time to tackle finances as a power couple.

 Doing this solo?
 Check out the original Budget Bootcamp!

 By the age of 25, Justine Nelson had paid off $35,000 in student loan debt making an average of $37,000 per year.
 Grit, discipline and a motivation to kick debt’s ass for good helped her achieve this goal within two and a half years.
 Now, she’s sharing her strategies and tips with fellow millennials on how to get out of debt, budget without the bitching, and ultimately change your financial future.
 She believes millennials work too damn hard to be broke all the time and that credit card companies and banks are feeding lies about the way millennials should live.
 A Kansas City native, this Midwest millennial broke out of debt’s chains and now resides in San Diego, California with her husband living the DINK life (Dual Income, No Kids).

 “Talk money to me,” becomes a new turn on